-In planning area 1, across the two ELGs within physical development, more pupils were emerging in moving and handling than health and selfcare, and this was the case across all three years.
-The percentage emerging in both physical development ELGs decreased in 2015/16 but increased again in 2016/17.
+In planning area 2, across the two ELGs within physical development, more pupils were emerging in moving and handling than health and self-care, and this was the case across all three years.
+In the moving and handling ELG the percentage emerging decreased in 2015/16 but increased again in 2016/17, whilst in health and self-care the percentage of pupils emerging increased each year.